ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 permitted metadata may be determined by application or by the underlying cryptographic protocol.

-### Extensibility {#extensions}
+### Issuance Protocol Extensibility {#extensions}

-The Privacy Pass protocol and ecosystem are both intended to be receptive to extensions that expand the current set of functionalities.
-All extensions to the Privacy Pass protocol SHOULD be specified as separate documents that modify the content of this document in some way.

-Any such extension SHOULD come with a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on changes to the parametrization in {{parametrization}}.
+The Privacy Pass protocol and ecosystem are both intended to be receptive to extensions that expand the current set of functionalities through new issuance protocols.
+Each issuance protocol SHOULD come with a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on changes to the parametrization in {{parametrization}}.
 Any extension to the Privacy Pass protocol MUST adhere to the guidelines specified in {{issuer-role}} for managing Issuer public key data.

 # Privacy considerations {#privacy}

-The goal of the Privacy Pass ecosystem is to construct an environment that can easily measure (and maximize) the relative anonymity of any Client that is part of it.
+The goal of the Privacy Pass ecosystem is to construct an environment that can easily measure and maximize the relative anonymity of any Client that is part of it.
 An inherent feature of being part of this ecosystem is that any Client can only remain private relative to the entire space of users using the protocol.
 Moreover, by owning tokens